yuki-961004/binaryRL/README.md

 <!---------------------------------------------------------->

 # How to cite
-Hu, M., & L, Z. (2025). binaryRL: A Package for Building Reinforcement Learning Models in R. *Journal*(7), 100-123. https://doi.org/
+Hu, M., & Liu, Z. (2025). binaryRL: A Package for Building Reinforcement Learning Models in R. *Journal*(7), 100-123. https://doi.org/

 # Tutorial